 Water Quality Report

-All water has its own unique taste and odor characteristics.
+Taste & Odors All water has its own unique taste and odor characteristics.
 Cedar Hill purchases all of its water from Dallas.
-Like many other water suppliers, we occasionally experience taste and odor changes.
+Like many other water suppliers, we occasionally experience changes in taste and odor.
 In the summer and early fall, algae in area lakes occasionally give water an earthy taste and odor.

 Temperature change and excessive rain can also alter taste.
 These changes do not affect the safety of the water, and for the most part, can be corrected with flushing fire hydrants in the water system.

 During the treatment process, chlorine is added to water as a disinfectant.
 Before the water leaves the treatment plant, ammonia is added to form chloramines to keep the water disinfected while it is distributed to homes and businesses.
 Chloramines may impart a chlorinous, or medicinal, taste or odor to your drinking water.
 Chloramines, rather than chlorine, are used to maintain a disinfectant residual because they are more stable, form fewer disinfection by-products, and tend to produce less offensive tastes and odors.

 An earthy or musty smell, particularly in hot water, may be the result of an algal bloom in the untreated water supply.
 Algae thrive at different times of the year in reservoirs.
 Taste and odor producing algae typically bloom in the late summer or fall.
 Although algae are removed during the treatment process, some of their metabolites may be left behind.

 The two most common metabolites are geosmin and 2-methylisoborneal (MIB).
 Even though these compounds are harmless, the human senses of taste and smell are extremely sensitive to them and can detect them in the water at concentrations as low as 5 parts per trillion.